nyaki-HUN/DESIRE/README.md

 This is an experimental project to create an Engine which makes game development easier.
 The main focus is on creating a powerful and simple to use framework.

 This is not a plug-and-play engine.
-If you think about cars, other game engines are like having the whole car, changing parts, painting and customizing it.
+If you think about cars, other game engines are like having the whole car and then customizing it.
 DESIRE is more like a high-performance engine where you still need to build the car around.

 Documentation
 -------------